apache/flink/docs/ops/jobmanager_high_availability.md

 In order to start an HA-cluster add the following configuration keys to `conf/flink-conf.yaml`:

 - **high-availability mode** (required): The *high-availability mode* has to be set in `conf/flink-conf.yaml` to *zookeeper* in order to enable high availability mode.
+Alternatively this option can be set to *custom* to use 3rd-party high-availability backend.

   <pre>high-availability: zookeeper</pre>

+- **high-availability factoryClass** (required for custom mode): FQN of factory class Flink should use to create HighAvailabilityServices instance.
+HA implementation jar must be added to `lib/` directory

+  <pre>high-availability.factoryClass: &lt;className&gt;</pre>

 - **ZooKeeper quorum** (required): A *ZooKeeper quorum* is a replicated group of ZooKeeper servers, which provide the distributed coordination service.